Key Quote

 Technique 1 — PROVERBIAL AUTHORITY / SHUTTING DOWN ENQUIRY

-The proverb (a short, familiar saying expressing conventional wisdom) is weaponised: it uses the form of traditional wisdom to silence curiosity.
-By framing the suppression of questions as advice, the speaker transforms censorship (the suppression of speech or information) into guidance.
+The proverbproverb — a short, familiar saying expressing conventional wisdom is weaponised: it uses the form of traditional wisdom to silence curiosity.
+By framing the suppression of questions as advice, the speaker transforms censorshipcensorship — The suppression or prohibition of speech, information, or inquiry into guidance.
 Dickens exposes how folk wisdom can function as a tool of control — the proverb sounds helpful but actually forbids the child from understanding his own world.

-The conditional structure — 'ask no questions and you'll be told no lies' — creates a false causal logic (connecting cause to effect): it implies that questions CAUSE lies, making the questioner responsible for the dishonesty.
-This is victim-blaming through grammar: if Pip receives lies, it's because he asked.
+The conditional structure — 'ask no questions and you'll be told no lies' — creates a false causal logiccausal logic — connecting cause to effect: it implies that questions CAUSE lies, making the questioner responsible for the dishonesty.
+This is victim-blamingvictim-blaming — Holding the victim responsible for the harm done to them through grammar: if Pip receives lies, it's because he asked.
 Dickens reveals how authority deflects accountability onto the powerless through linguistic sleight of hand.

 Key Words